 University of Chester

 Originally trained in textiles (specialising in embroidery), Maxine Bristow has taught fine art for the last twenty years.
-She is currently Reader in Fine Art and Programme Leader for the MA Fine Art at the University of Chester.
+She is currently Associate Professor and Programme Leader for the MA Fine Art at the University of Chester.
 As an artist, she has exhibited nationally and internationally and is represented in the permanent collections of the Crafts Council, London, Whitworth Art Gallery and Nottingham Castle Museum & Art Gallery.
 She was selected for the Jerwood Textiles Prize in 2002, and in 2008 was one of the artists nominated for the Northern Arts Prize.

-Her early work (largely represented by her signature ‘bag’ and ‘buttonhole’ pieces) framed language systems intrinsic to textiles within the conventions of a minimalist aesthetic and in relation to discourses of modernist autonomy.
-Strategically adopting a reductive vocabulary, employing serial repetition and referencing notions of ‘objecthood’, the work explored tensions between the affective dimension of the work and a simultaneous desire for self-effacement and objectivity.
-However, any attempt at formal autonomy is continually disrupted by the somatic sensuality of cloth and by the social and historical connotations of the needlework techniques employed in its production
+Her early work harnesses the processes, materials and accompanying contexts of needlework/plain-sewing within the conventions of a minimalist aesthetic and the discourses of modernist autonomy.
+However, any attempt at formal autonomy is continually disrupted by the somatic sensuality of cloth and by the social and historical connotations of the needlework techniques employed in its production.